milwad-dev/laravel-crod/README.md

 ***
 Laravel crod is a package for implementing CRUD faster and easier.
-You can quickly create controllers, models, migrations, services, repositories, views and requests.
+You can quickly create controllers, models, migrations, services, repositories, views, and requests.
 You can make it automatically fillable for models, query for repositories and services, make resource controllers, and have a lot of options.

 Docs: https://github.com/milwad-dev/laravel-crod/wiki